rzylius/household-battery-dispatch/README.md

  # Houshehold battery optimization scenario

- Most of the battery optimization code I found optimizes trading scenarios of commercial battery installations.
-Household battery optimization demands are different, so we try to develop a usable home battery optimization code.
+ Most of the battery optimization code we found optimizes trading scenarios of commercial battery installations.
+Household battery optimization demands are different from industrial uses, so we try to develop a usable home battery optimization code.

  The aim of the code is to optimize household battery usage taking leverage of the hourly tarriff.
-The idea of the optimization is to shift household energy consumption to cheapest hours.
+The idea of the optimization is to shift household energy consumption shiftin loads from most expensive to cheapes hours.

+ Furthermore, we add to the equation major energy consumers with their particular behaviors and constraints. e.g. electric vehicle, heat pump.

+ Further we will add PV generation forecast into the equation.

  **Scenario**